4d/docs/website/translated_docs/pt/Desktop/building.md

 The 4D Volume Desktop must correspond to the current platform (which will also be the platform of the client application).
 If you want to build a client application for the "concurrent" platform, you must carry out an additional build operation using a 4D application running on that platform.

 If you want the client application to connect to the server using a specific address (other than the server name published on the sub-network), you must use the `IPAddress` XML key in the buildapp.4DSettings file.
 For more information about this file, refer to the description of the [`BUILD APPLICATION`](https://doc.4d.com/4dv19/help/command/en/page871.html) command.
 You can also implement specific mechanisms in the event of a connection failure.
-The different scenarios proposed are described in the [Management of connections by client applications](#management-of-client-connections) paragraph.
+You can also implement specific mechanisms in the event of a connection failure.

 #### Copy of client applications inside the server application